codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

   * *Report notification on pipeline execution* - Decide if [Slack notifications]({{site.baseurl}}/docs/integrations/notifications/slack-integration/) will be sent (as well as status updates back to your Git provider)
 * *Runtime Environment* - choose to use pipeline [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings) or override them

-## Manually Adding the Trigger to GitHub
+## Manually adding the trigger to GitHub

-When creating a Git Trigger in codefresh, sometimes the Git Integration does not have the permissions to create a webhook on the designated repository.
+When creating a Git trigger in codefresh, sometimes the Git Integration does not have the permissions to create a webhook on the designated repository.
 When this happens, you get the following error: `Failed to add Trigger`.

 This error means that Codefresh could not create the webhook and verify that it works.
 With that, Codefresh will mark the Trigger as Unverified.
 Two additional fields (Endpoint and Secret) will appear under the "Verify Trigger" button when you get this error.